The Fashion Law Project

 - Retail Law and Fashion

 - Annual Symposium: The Law School will annually host a symposium for legal and fashion professionals to come together and address leading fashion industry issues such as the impact of technology, growing awareness of social responsibility and the evolving marketplace.
-Click here to be directed to the program registration page.

 - Fashion Law Summer Intensive Program: Provide innovative, hands-on curriculum and training for students in the fashion industry, practicing lawyers and fashion industry professionals looking to develop and specialize their knowledge of how the law impacts fashion entities and their business operations.
-Click here to be directed to the program registration page.

 Review photos and video from past Fashion Law Project events: